 Michael Ross, Director

 Michael is a member of the Essipit Innu First Nation.
 He completed a Bachelor’s dree in Wildlife Biology and a Master’s degree in Renewable Resources Management at McGill University.
 His Master focus on the impact of windmills on birds of prey migration.
 After working three years as a biologist for his community, Michael joined the FNQLSDI to work toward the protection of 43 First Nations of Quebec and Labrador rights and the defense of their core issues.
 Initially hired as project officer, he became the FNQLSK’s director in 2012.
-He has accumulated various experience related to issues of governance, territorial planning and management, impact and benefit agreements, consultation and accommodation, energy, waste and climate change
+He has accumulated various experience related to issues of governance, territorial planning and management, impact and benefit agreements, consultation and accommodation, energy, waste and climate changes.

 Alain Bédard, Assistant Director